srk-ullagallu/notes/k8s/workloads/workloads.md

 - a Pod can contain init containers that run during Pod startup.
 You can also inject ephemeral containers for debugging a running Pod

+Yes, **"deployable"** often implies **"runnable"**, but with a subtle distinction:

+- **Runnable**: Something that can be executed or started, like a program or container.
+- **Deployable**: Something that is **ready to be placed into a target environment** where it can run.

+In Kubernetes:
+- A **Pod** is deployable because Kubernetes can place it on a worker node and start its containers.
+- The containers inside the Pod are runnable since they contain the actual application or service that executes when the Pod is deployed.

+### Example in Context:
+- A container image stored in a repository (like Docker Hub) is **runnable**, but it is not deployable until Kubernetes wraps it in a Pod and schedules it to run on a cluster node.

+So, in Kubernetes, "deployable" means it’s not only runnable but also integrated into the system for orchestration, networking, scaling, and monitoring.

 ### Different Phases of Pod Lifecycle

 1. **Pending**: The pod is waiting for resources to become available.